Oscats/Oscats-Resources/ReadMe.md

 - [Limelight](https://docs.limelightvision.io/en/latest/) The Limelight has become standard in FRC implementation, but we are beginning to find some better options as well
 - [Photon](https://docs.photonvision.org/en/latest/) This is like a limelight, but it works on any Pi, is faster, and supports 3d imaging with solve PNP
-- [Chameleon](https://chameleon-vision.readthedocs.io/en/latest/contents.html)This is the precursor to Photon.
-It should work with the VMX-Pi.
-You can still use the Photon Tutorial with it if you use the Chameleon Network tables for your data
+- [Photon NetworkTables API](https://docs.photonvision.org/en/latest/docs/programming/nt-api/nt-api.html) Since Photon does not have raspberry pi binaries, the best way to use it on the VMX-Pi is to use network tables.
+- [Photon Code Examples](https://docs.photonvision.org/en/latest/docs/examples/index.html) These example tutorials are wonderful.
+On the VMX Pi, we need to use the older [PID Controller Class](https://docs.wpilib.org/en/2020/docs/software/advanced-control/controllers/pidcontroller.html).
 - [WPILibPi](https://docs.wpilib.org/en/stable/docs/software/vision-processing/wpilibpi/index.html) This is the image for the ROmi, but it also doubles as a Vision pipeline image.
 It is probably better to use one of the other options for ease of access.
 Yet, for customization and Machine Learning options, this is the place to be

 [Back to the Index](#Index)